Ashwa2001/HPXNN/HPXNN_SOURCE_CODE/README.md

 autograd is ./autograd
 <br>
-These names can be checked in their respective CMakeLists.txt To run the executable name enter the build directory.
+These names can be checked in their respective CMakeLists.txt To run the executable, enter the build directory.
 ```
 $ ./[EXECUTABLE_NAME]
 ```